mayankshouche/DSLabFinalProject/index.md

 # Classification With a Small Dataset
+## Overview
+This section covers our efforts to create a classification model for a small version of our dataset focusing on the 2020 election.
+We only had about 2000 labeled tweets, which is comparatively small for a language classification dataset, so we were curious whether BERT would be able to learn enough to produce classifiable embeddings.

 ## Getting Started With BERT

 To start off with, we knew we wanted to embed the tweets we got using an existing language model.
 We could have chosen smaller, simpler models like word2vec, GloVe, or ELMo, but due to the easy availability of state-of-the-art Transformer-based models like BERT from [huggingface](https://huggingface.co/), we ended up choosing BERT.